Al-Khwarizmi: Arithmetic

 Dixit Algorizmi ('Thus spake Al-Khwarizmi') is the starting phrase of a manuscript in the University of Cambridge library, which is generally referred to by its 1857 title Algoritmi de Numero Indorum.
-It is attributed to the Adelard of Bath, who had also translated the astronomical tables in 1126.
+It is attributed to the Adelard of Bath, who had translated the astronomical tables in 1126.
 It is perhaps the closest to Al-Khwarizmi's own writings.

 Al-Khwarizmi's work on arithmetic was responsible for introducing the Arabic numerals, based on the Hindu–Arabic numeral system developed in Indian mathematics, to the Western world.
 The term "algorithm" is derived from the algorism, the technique of performing arithmetic with Hindu-Arabic numerals developed by al-Khwārizmī.
 Both "algorithm" and "algorism" are derived from the Latinized forms of al-Khwārizmī's name, Algoritmi and Algorismi, respectively.

 Astronomy

 Al-Khwārizmī's Zīj as-Sindhind (زيج السند هند, "astronomical tables of Siddhanta") is a work consisting of approximately 37 chapters on calendrical and astronomical calculations and 116 tables with calendrical, astronomical and astrological data, as well as a table of sine values.
 This is the first of many Arabic Zijes based on the Indian astronomical methods known as the sindhind.
 The word Sindhind is a corruption of the Sanskrit Siddhānta, which is the usual designation of an astronomical textbook.
 In fact, the mean motions in the tables of al-Khwarizmi are derived from those in the "corrected Brahmasiddhanta" (Brahmasphutasiddhanta) of Brahmagupta.

-The work contains tables for the movements of the sun, the moon and the five planets known at the time.
+The work contains tables for the movements of the Sun, Moon and the five planets known at the time.
 This work marked the turning point in Islamic astronomy.
 Hitherto, Muslim astronomers had adopted a primarily research approach to the field, translating works of others and learning already discovered knowledge.